 How Can I Get a Free Consultation?

 Dr. Nick Oberheiden is admitted to practice in all federal courts in Colorado and his practice in Colorado is limited to federal law.
-If you would like to speak with Pueblo federal criminal defense lawyer Nick, or meet him in Colorado, call him directly on his mobile phone, including on weekends, at 866-Hire-Nick.
+If you would like to speak with Pueblo federal criminal defense lawyer Nick, or meet him in Colorado, call him directly on his mobile phone, including on weekends at 888-680-1745.
 Or, you can contact him online.
 All consultations are free and 100% confidential.